vjp23/DSNYHolidays/README.md

 # DSNY Holidays
-Python code to determine whether a given date is a DSNY holiday.
+Python code to determine whether a given date is a New York Department of Sanitation (DSNY) holiday.

 Note that this code will NOT indicate whether DSNY is picking up on a given day, as there are other factors that they use to determine this.
 For example, if there's a blizzard preventing collection between two holidays, there may be collection on the second holiday to avoid a backlog.

 With that said, the DSNY holiday calendar is nontrivial, so I hope that this will be of some use.

+I expect that this will be primarily useful for New York City residents.

 ## Usage